AviatrixSystems/Docs/HowTos/tgw_pan_ecmp.rst

 =======================================================================
-TGW ECMP for DMZ Deployment  Limitation Test Validation
+Transit Gateway ECMP for DMZ Deployment  Limitation Test Validation
 =======================================================================

 Introduction
 --------------

-This document demonstrates that using TGW ECMP functions to deploy multiple (or multi-AZ) firewalls for traffic inspection between on-prem and cloud does not work.
+This document demonstrates that using AWS Transit Gateway ECMP functions to deploy multiple (or multi-AZ) firewalls for traffic inspection between on-prem and cloud does not work.

-TGW VPN supports ECMP protocol that can load balance traffic across multiple VPN tunnels.
+AWS Transit Gateway VPN supports ECMP protocol that can load balance traffic across multiple VPN tunnels.
-The question is can TGW ECMP be used to deploy a transit DMZ as shown in the diagram below?
+The question is can Transit Gateway ECMP be used to deploy a transit DMZ as shown in the diagram below?

 |dmz_with_ecmp|